 NAME FORMAT DESCRIPTION Local Transaction ID VARCHAR(10) FOR BIT DATA The local transaction ID in use at the time the audit event occurred.
 This is the SQLU_TID structure that is part of the transaction logs.
 Global Transaction ID VARCHAR(30) FOR BIT DATA The global transaction ID in use at the time the audit event occurred.
 This is the data field in the SQLP_GXID structure that is part of the transaction logs UOW ID BIGINT The unit of work identifier in which an activity originates.
 This value is unique within an application ID for each unit of work.
 Activity ID BIGINT The unique activity ID within the unit of work.
-Statement Invocation ID BIGINT The identifier (ID) of the routine invocation in which the SQL statement was run.
-The value indicates the number of routine invocations at the current nesting level that occurred while that level was active in the application.
-You can use this element, along with Statement Nesting Level, to uniquely identify an invocation of a particular SQL statement.
+Statement Invocation ID BIGINT An identifier that distinguishes one invocation of a routine from others at the same nesting level within a unit of work.
+It is unique within a unit of work for a specific nesting level.
 Statement Nesting Level BIGINT The level of nesting or recursion in effect when the statement was being run; each level of nesting corresponds to nested or recursive invocation of a stored procedure or user-defined function (UDF).
 Activity Type VARCHAR(32) The type of activity.
 Possible values are: READ_DML WRITE_DML DDL CALL NONE Statement Text CLOB(8M) Text of the SQL or XQuery statement, if applicable.

 NAME FORMAT DESCRIPTION Statement Isolation Level CHAR(8) The isolation value in effect for the statement while it was being run.
-Possible values are: • NONE (no isolation specified) • UR (uncommitted read) • CS (cursor stability) • RS (read stability) • RR (repeatable read) Compilation Environment Description BLOB(8K) The compilation environmen used when compiling the SQL statement.
-You can provide this element as inpu to the COMPILATION_ENV table function, or to the SET COMPILATION ENVIRONMENT SQL statement Rows Modified INTEGER Contains the total number of rows deleted, inserted, or updated as a result of both: • The enforcement of constraints after a successful delete operation The processing of triggered SQL statements from activated triggers If compound SQL is invoked contains an accumulation of the number of such rows for all sub-statements.
+Possible values are: NONE (no isolation specified) • UR (uncommitted read) CS (cursor stability) RS (read stability) RR (repeatable read) Compilation Environment Description BLOB(8K) The compilation environment used when compiling the SQL statement.
+You can provide this element as input to the COMPILATION_ENV table function, or to the SET COMPILATION ENVIRONMENT SQL statement Rows Modified INTEGER Contains the total number of rows deleted, inserted, or updated as a result of both: • The enforcement of constraints after a successful delete operation The processing of triggered SQL statements from activated triggers If compound SQL is invoked, contains an accumulation of the number of such rows for all sub-statements.
 In some cases, when an error is encountered, this field contains a negative value that is an internal error pointer.
 This value is equivalent to the sqlerrd(5) field of the SQLCA.
 Rows Returned BIGINT Contains the total number of rows returned by the statement.
 Savepoint ID BIGINT The Savepoint ID in effect for the statement while it is being run.
-If the Audit Even is SAVEPOINT, RELEASE_SAVEPOINT or ROLLBACK_SAVEPOINT, then the Savepoint ID is the save point that is being set, released, or rolled back to, respectively.
+If the Audit Event is SAVEPOINT, RELEASE_SAVEPOINT or ROLLBACK_SAVEPOINT, then the Savepoint ID is the save point that is being set, released, or rolled back to, respectively.